 Again, typically a roll shop that bends a small workpiece on a large section bending machine must factor in a long flat section, which increases material costs.

 After bending due to the position of the rollers on the angle steel inevitably remains a flat angle at the ends of the angle iron.
 This flat part is approximately half the length of the gap between the centers of the lower rollers.

 Although the appearance of a straight part is considered to be a flaw of symmetrical roller with 3 roll section bending machine, their simple structure, comfortable use, and low price still make them the most wanted model of roll profile metal section bending machines.

 How to reduce the flat part in bending？

 In addition, there are methods which we can use in order to easily eliminate this problem.
 You can find some of them below:

 Pre-bending: this solution involves bending the edges of the workpiece on a press brake before the roll bending process.

 :: READ MORE:PRE-BENDING AND BENDING PROCESS

-BIT’s section bending machines have independent motion of the two side rolls allows the operator to minimize the sacrificial unbent flat sections on the workpiece.
+BIT’s section bending machines have independent motion of the two side rolls allowing the operator to minimize the sacrificial unbent flat sections on the workpiece.

 But because the BIT angle rolls (profile bending machines) move the way they do, an operator can move a joystick or push a few buttons on the control to reconfigure them into a smaller-machine orientation.
 Beyond this, operators can fine-tune the roll position to minimize the unbent flat even further.